 While visiting Oshakati, Ambassador Berry attended a Development Aid from People to People (DAPP) graduation ceremony for HIV positive mothers whose infants have reached the age of 18 months and are HIV free.
 DAPP is a civil society organization supported by PEPFAR through the U.S. Centers for Disease Control (CDC).
 One of the projects supported by DAPP helps HIV positive mothers stay on antiretroviral treatment during pregnancy and throughout breastfeeding to prevent mother-to-child transmission.
 As a celebration of success, DAPP holds graduation ceremonies to honor mothers and infants who reach 18 months without HIV infection.
 At the event, Ambassador Berry congratulated the mothers for keeping themselves and their children healthy, and expressed his thanks to the Ministry of Health and DAPP for providing such important support services that make a positive, practical and life-changing difference to peoples’ lives.

 Ambassador Berry also visited the Oshakati State Hospital where he engaged with youth from Namibia Adolescent Treatment Supporters (NATS) as well as a Peace Corps Volunteer providing support to this program.
-NATS are young people living with HIV who support children and adolescents living with HIV.
+NATS are young people who support children and adolescents living with HIV.
 This peer-led model provides mentoring and support to children and adolescents living with HIV to know their status, understand and accept their HIV status, take their medication, and link those who test negative to HIV prevention services such as Pre-Exposure Prophylaxis (PrEP).

 On day two, Ambassador Berry arrived at the Onandjokwe State Hospital in Ondangwa to engage with PrEP Ambassadors.
 PrEP Ambassadors are part of the Determined Resilient Empowered AIDS-free Mentored and Safe (DREAMS) program managed through implementing partner Project HOPE.
 Their primary role entails creating awareness about HIV prevention and mobilizing eligible individuals to take their medication.
 The program is funded by PEPFAR through the United States Agency for International Development (USAID).
 Ambassador Randy Berry then had the opportunity to visit a poultry business, established by DREAMS program beneficiary Beata Moses in the Elombe village, Oniipa district.
 During her engagement with Ambassador Berry, Beata highlighted how the DREAMS program equipped her with the necessary skills to start her poultry business.
 She says her business continues to grow in leaps and bounds, serving both the community of Elombe, and Ondangwa.